-Thus Labe Sadjo Solange and al. Have studied the impact of the influx of refugees in the localities of Borgop and Ngam in Adamaoua that shelter Central African refugees.
-A similar assessment is made by Robert Madjigoto and al. in the Department of Nya-Pendé in Chad.
-The impact of the refugees and that of urban growth is mainly felt on the vegetal cover (Bouyo Ndoledje and alwhich is however an important source of ecosystem services especially with regard to the above-ground biomass including Junior Baudoin Wouokoue Taffo and al. have proposed in their paper, allometric equations mon and multi-specific for its estimate in the savannahs of the Highlands of West-Cameroon.
+Thus Labe Sadjo Solange et al. Have studied the impact of the influx of refugees in the localities of Borgop and Ngam in Adamaoua that shelter Central African refugees.
+A similar assessment is made by Robert Madjigoto et al. in the Department of Nya-Pendé in Chad.
+The impact of the refugees and that of urban growth is mainly felt on the vegetal cover (Bouyo Ndoledje et al.) which is however an important source of ecosystem services especially with regard to the above-ground biomass including Junior Baudoin Wouokoue Taffo et al. have proposed in their paper, allometric equations mon and multi-specific for its estimate in the savannahs of the Highlands of West-Cameroon.

 West Africa has been well illustrated by studies in urban areas.
 Thus, Souleymane Diabagate analyzes socio-spatial inequalities related to urbanization in the city of Bouaké in Ivory Coast.
-Bêh YEO and al., analyze the explanatory factors of the drinking water deficit in households in Bouaké.
+Beh Yeo et al. analyze the explanatory factors of the drinking water deficit in households in Bouaké.

-Félix Saintervil and al., shows the contribution of Geomatics in the mobilization and collection of taxes in the Municipality of Saint Louis North in Haiti.
-And Jean de Dieu Nzila and al., Evaluates the impact of the maala écobuage on the physicochemical properties and the productivity of acidic clay soils of the Niari Valley (Congo).
+Félix Saintervil et al. shows the contribution of Geomatics in the mobilization and collection of taxes in the Municipality of Saint Louis North in Haiti.
+And Jean de Dieu Nzila et al., Evaluates the impact of the maala écobuage on the physicochemical properties and the productivity of acidic clay soils of the Niari Valley (Congo).